JMMalm/Test/README.txt

-[JMM 2016.10.29]
+[JMM 2019.04.16]
-This is a simple test document for a test repo to get familiar with GIT again.
-Lorem ipsum.
+This is a test repo for practicing Git.